-Figure 1 is a high-level picture of the WSOP server and the database management system in which the database management system is implemented with MongoDB.
+Figure 2 provides a high level picture of the WSOP server and the database management system where the database management system is implemented by MongoDB.
 The MongoDB driver allows the access of the WSOP server to the MongoDB database.

 Figure 2.
 Using MongoDB database management system